open-education-hub/essentials-security/explaining-the-internet/index.md

 ### Ports

 Generally speaking, ports are endpoints used for communication.
-They have no physical correspondent, but are merely logical concepts used to segregate between different processes, all running on the same host.
+They have no physical correspondence, but are merely logical concepts used to segregate between different processes, all running on the same host.

 A port is a 16-bit number used in order to identify multiple network-using processes **on the same host**.
 Notice that with IPs we were talking about identifying _hosts_ whereas now we've increased the granularity and are talking about _processes_